bitcraze/crazyflie-clients-python/docs/installation/install.md

 For <  Ubuntu 20.04 you will need to check first if which version your python is on and if you have 'python3' on your system.

-From a fresh Ubuntu 20.04 system, running the client form source requires git and pip.
+From a fresh Ubuntu 20.04 system, running the client form source requires git, pip and a lib for the Qt GUI.

 ```
-sudo apt install git python3-pip python3-pyqt5
+sudo apt install git python3-pip libxcb-xinerama0
 pip3 install --upgrade pip
 ```
-Since the pyqt5 package required for the cfclient does not install all the libraries, it will need to be installed seperately too, however this should be fixed in the future.
-See this [issue](https://github.com/bitcraze/crazyflie-clients-python/issues/518)

 ### Setting udev permissions